sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 );
 ```

 Looking at this you might get a bit of déjà vu!
 That's because a `BindGroup` is a more specific declaration of the `BindGroupLayout`.
 The reason why they're separate is it allows us to swap out `BindGroup`s on the fly, so long as they all share the same `BindGroupLayout`.
-For each texture and sampler we create, we need to create its own `BindGroup`.
+Each texture and sampler we create will need to be added to a `BindGroup`.
+For our purposes, we'll create a new bind group for each texture.

 Now that we have our `diffuse_bind_group`, let's add it to our `State` struct: